image bio

 When is LH the lowest?

-LH levels fluctuate during your cycle.
-When you’re not pregnant, the lowest point is typically during the early follicular phase when menstruation is occuring.
+LH hormone levels fluctuate during your cycle, so it’s normal to experience LH low levels and LH peak levels over the course of the month.
+When you’re not pregnant, the lowest point is typically during the early follicular phase when menstruation is occurring.
 At this point, LH blood levels generally range from 1.37 to 9 IU/L.

 When is LH the highest?

-During your cycle, LH levels are highest about 10-12 hours before ovulation, and can reach 30 IU/L or higher.
-This is called the LH surge.
+During your cycle, LH levels are highest about 10-12 hours before ovulation and can reach 30 IU/L or higher.
+This peak LH level is called the LH surge.

 It’s also common to see high LH levels during menopause, ranging from 19.3 to 100 IU/L.